PS1TD/OctoDash/Setup---Settings.md

 If you have successfully installed OctoDash and need help during the initial setup or don't know what that one setting is.
-There are also instructions on how to setup OctoDash without a Keyboard at the [bottom](#setup-without-keyboard).
+There are also instructions on how to setup OctoDash without a Keyboard are at the [bottom](#setup-without-keyboard).

 ## Inputs & Settings explained
 All the settings - briefly explained.